 Full-time students with an immediate family member enrolled full-time at Columbia College are eligible.
-The grant is worth \$500 per year, per student.
-The grant is renewable with good academic standing.
-Student must apply for the grant each academic year through institutional aid application, available online or through Registration and Financial Services.
+The tuition grant is worth \$500 per year, per Day Campus student.
+To verify eligibility, the student must apply for the grant each academic year using the Institutional Aid Application available online or through Registration and Financial Services.